 Contingency for termination of contract

-Seek a suitable alternative partner to deliver the reaming programme as a new or
+- Seek a suitable alternative partner to deliver the reaming programme as a new or extended subcontracting arrangement.

-ICON Training will assess the best method based on variables such as employer location, learner location, the proportion of the programme left to complete.
+ICON Training will assess the best method based on variables such as employer location, apprentice or trainee location, the proportion of the programme left to complete.